joeavanzato/goexec/README.md

   -domain string
         Domain for remote authentication - should be FQDN such as domain.com or similar - if blank and user is specified will assume local user
   -dropmethod string
-        Method to use for creating named pipe (wmi, task, service) (default "wmi") -evasion string (Not yet implemented)
+        Method to use for creating named pipe (wmi, task, service, mmc20) (default "wmi") -evasion string (Not yet implemented)
         conhost, diskshadow, ftp
   -ip string